 Why does the new concrete have to be bright white, instead of grey like the older panels?

 The contractor must use the white-pigmented curing compound to reflect heat and retain moisture during the curing process.
-The bright white color will eventually wear away.
+The bright white color will eventually wear off.

-Can I fix more squares than what is marked for repairs?
+Can I fix more squares than what is marked?

 Is patching an acceptable repair method?